LuckboxGG/ipc-messenger/README.md

 ### Methods

-- `join()` - Joins the room provided in the constructor args and automatically starts listening for new messages
+- `join(room: string, callback: Function)` - Joins the room provided in the constructor args and automatically starts listening for new messages
-- `getOtherInstances()` - Retrieves an array of the other participants in the room
+- `getOtherInstances(room: string)` - Retrieves an array of the other participants in the room
-- `send(message: Message)` - Sends a message to the rest of the participants in the room
+- `send(room: string, message: Message)` - Sends a message to the rest of the participants in the room